Kloosaa/Maraton_data/README.md

 ## Overview

-This project analyzes a dataset of ultra marathon races, focusing on the Everglades 50 Mile Ultra Run held in 2020.
+This project analyzes a dataset of ultra marathon races.
 The analysis includes data cleaning, filtering, and visualization of race statistics, athlete demographics, and performance metrics.

 The primary goals are to:
 - Filter data to focus on specific races and years.